 Since 1977, MATS.org has assisted thousands of organizations and individuals in finding transportation, including:

-In 1995, Chuck retired and Mike became the Trustee of MATS.org, with Tom continuing to operate MATS.org.
-During this time, Tom and Mike began working with International needs by sourcing new vehicles from Japan and importing them into the mission field, primarily in Africa.
-The name of MATS.org was changed to MATS.org International in light of this new area of focus, and MATS.org continued to serve in this way for the next decade.
+In 1995, Chuck retired and Mike became the Trustee of MATS, with Tom running the day to day operations.
+During this time, Tom and Mike began working Internationally by sourcing new vehicles from Japan for the mission field, primarily in Africa.
+The name of MATS was changed to MATS International in light of this new area of focus and we went on to serve international missionaries for the next decade.

-In early 2006, as a recent seminary grad, Josh Nottingham became President of MATS.org.
+In early 2006, as a recent seminary grad, Josh Nottingham became President of MATS International.

-In 2007, the Nottingham family left the world of franchise dealerships to develop the MATS.org custom search model, providing people with the easiest way to buy the right car.
+In 2007, the Nottingham family left the world of franchise dealerships to develop the MATS International custom search model, providing people with the Easiest way to buy the Right car.

-In 2008, MATS.org starts our short term leasing program.
+In 2008, MATS International starts our short term leasing program.

-In 2011, MATS.org moves the sales and development team to Indianapolis and invests in a full blown reconditioning center in Richmond Indiana.
+In 2011, MATS International moves the sales and development team to Indianapolis and invests in a full blown reconditioning center in Richmond Indiana.

-At the beginning of 2017, MATS.org began a 6 month process of refocusing and planning the next phase of MATS.org.
-Our ministry focus has been the calling card of MATS.org for over 30 years, but we’ve been getting more and more requests to help “friends and family” of those in ministry that are learning how broken the car industry has become.
-The name was changed to mats.org, and we’ve officially opened up our services to friends, family, and supporters of ministry, while not losing our focus on full-time ministry folks.
+At the beginning of 2017, MATS International began a 6 month process of refocusing and planning the next phase.
+Our ministry focus has been our calling card for over 30 years, but we’ve been getting more and more requests to help “friends and family” of those in ministry that are learning how broken the car industry has become.
+The name was changed to MATS.org, and we’ve officially opened up our services to friends, family, and supporters of ministry, while not losing our focus on full-time ministry folks.